 Check out also some useful things to know before visiting Munich, Germany

-Munich was not new to me, having been there for several times in the past years and having my very good friend living there, but Germany’s romantic road was sure something to wait for and dream about ever since I booked my tickets.
+Munich was not new to me, having been there several times in the past years and having my very good friend living there, but Germany’s romantic road was sure something to wait for and dream about ever since I booked my tickets.

 What exactly is Germany’s Romantic road?